Removal of the parotid salivary gland

 Will anything else be done while I am asleep?

-If your gland is being removed because of infection that is caused by a stone, it may also be necessary to make a cut inside your mouth to remove that stone.
+If your gland is being removed because of infection caused by a stone, your surgeon may also need to make a cut inside your mouth to remove the stone.
+You will discuss this with your surgeon before your operation.

 How long will the operation take?

-Removal of all or part of the parotid gland is a complicated operation which takes approximately two hours.
+Removal of all or part of the parotid gland is a complicated operation.
+The operation takes approximately 2 hours.

 What can I expect after my operation?